HarrisonWismer/RadialProfile/README.md

 - RadialPlot.png -> A basic plot of the radial profile.
 - radial.csv -> The resulting data from the radial profile analysis.
 (Read into numpy with np.loadtxt() function).
 - center.csv -> File containing the ROI's specified center point, adjusted to the coordinates of the cropped ROI image (ROI_n.tff).

+## Optional Analysis:

+Currently there is only 1 downstream analysis procedure implemented, though it wouldn't be exceptionally difficuly to expand in the future.
+Currently, a variation of the RAMP protocol as described in [Guardia et al. 2019](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000279#sec002) is implemented with the following steps:

+1. Given the Radial Profile plot distribution calculated for each ROI, normalize the distances (X-Values) using the largest circle present.
+This effectively normalizes all distance values to be between 0 and 1.
+The normalized values
+2. Define a fraction f (0 < f <= 1) of the total intensity from which to calculate the minimum radius size which incorporates the fraction f of the total intensity.